DavidFlorianjr/DavidFlorianjr.github.io/_pages/about.md

+---
+permalink: /about/
+title: "About David Florian"

+---

 ## Education

 David prides himself on his diverse skill set.
 His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.